 Estimated duration of time provided above for the first conflicts identified will begin on the date of the executed contract regardless of the status of the utility relocations.
 The responsible agencies will be working toward resolving subsequent conflicts in conjunction with contractor activities in the number of days noted.

 The estimated relocation duration must be part of the progress schedule submitted by the contractor.
-A utility kickoff meeting will be scheduled between the Department, the Department's contractor and the utility companies when necessary.
-The Department's contractor is responsible for contacting J.U.L.I.E. prior to all excavation work.
+A utility kickoff meeting will be scheduled between the Department, the Department's contractor, and the utility companies when necessary.